 Non-emergency patients in NHS Lanarkshire, that had previously been asked to attend an emergency department within one to four hours, are now being asked to wait at home until they get a call back from a senior clinician, from the Flow Navigation centre to discuss the best course of action.
-On average patients are being called back within 4 hours.
+Patients are being called back within 1-4 hours.

 NHS Lanarkshire has seen a significant impact since introducing the ‘Patient Connect’ service in December 2020 at University Hospital Monklands with the aim of getting patients the right care faster and first time.
 Patient Connect is Consultant Connect’s approach that allows patients and their carers to speak directly with clinicians.
 The system allows a clinician to ring a patient directly and tracks and records that call, including the call outcome.

 - 2,360 calls to patients have been made since the launch